-Swing Joint: A ridged connection between the lateral pipe and the sprinkler, utilizing multiple ells and nipples, which allows the sprinkler to move when force is applied to it.
+Swing Joint.
+A ridged connection between the lateral pipe and the sprinkler, utilizing multiple ells and nipples, which allows the sprinkler to move when force is applied to it.

-Tubing: Generally used to refer to flexible plastic hydraulic control lines which are usually constructed of PE or PVC, and listed for the intended use.
+Tubing.
+Generally used to refer to flexible plastic hydraulic control lines which are usually constructed of PE or PVC.

-PART II - DESIGN CRITERIA
+PART II DESIGN CRITERIA

-A. Design Defined.
+A. Design defined.
 Within the scope of this code, irrigation system design is defined as the science and art of properly selecting and applying all components within the system.
+The irrigation system shall be designed and installed to achieve the highest possible efficiency by providing operating pressures, sprinkler placement and nozzle selection that are within the manufacturer's recommendations, and maintained to keep the system at or within those ranges.

-B. Water Supply.
+B. Water supply.